 His pleas fell on deaf ears.
 Lies always did with her.

 Tears welled in his eyes.
 His derisive shouts gradually faded to a raspy whisper and a stutter.
 He quickly realized arguing was futile.
 There was nothing he could do but reluctantly accept his fate.

 “Will it hurt?” he asked.

-With every gasp she and with every desperate attempt to breathe, she prayed somehow she’d survive, somehow she’d manage to get through the experience okay, somehow she’d find her way to shore and that someone would find her and get her to the hospital in time to receive proper medical treatment.
+With every gasp she and with every desperate attempt to breathe, she prayed somehow she’d survive, somehow she’d manage to get through the experience, to live to regret it, that somehow she’d find her way to shore, that someone somehow would find her and get her to the hospital in time.

 “No,” she said.
 “You will feel nothing.”

 He nodded.
-A kind of peace washed over him as he walked to the edge of the cliff.
-The man spread his arms wide with his palms out.
-It was as if he wished to embrace the sun.
-His head looked once more to the sky.
+A kind of peace washed over him as his toes dangled over the edge of the cliff.
+He spread his arms wide with his palms out as if he wished to embrace the sun.
+Then he looked toward the sky one last time.

 “I’m sorry, my love.
-You’ll be raising our son on your own, it seems.
+You’ll be raising our son on your own.
 This is the only way.”